 Before You Go: Take Time to Prepare

 Climbing Mt Sherman in winter is not easy: you will need specialized equipment, along with the skill and knowledge to use them.
 Navigation to avoid avy risk is critical, and plenty can go wrong.
+The map below shows the upper route, with shaded areas being avalanche prone, and circles in the critical areas.
 It’s a good idea to study the route carefully, using good maps and a source like 14ers.com or summitpost.com.
 Check the weather and avy forecast, and leave your plans back home with someone dependable.
 This is also a good route to bring a partner along – there’s a good chance you may be the only person out there when you go.

 Getting to the Trailhead

 In most cases, the access road closes 1 mile below the Leavick site, around 11,100 feet, where plowing stops.
 In late winter or early spring, it may be possible to park higher near the Leavick site.
 Use good judgement in determining when this is safe to do so – getting stuck at this elevation in winter isn’t a good idea or fun experience.
 The road is bumpy and well-worn.
 While most 2WD vehicles can make it, take your time on the way in.
 Be very careful turning around – I got myself stuck doing a Y-turn in less than a foot of snow, even with 4WD.